dev-divi/DiviCorner.art/Texts/A-2022-11-05-Remember-Your-End.md

 Contemplate that this is actually the last moment, it will never happen again.

--
+---

 I contemplate if I behaved the way I was satisfied with dying as, 'Did I find out?'

-Bringing it back into context if we combine these two concepts -
+Bringing it back into context if we combine these two concepts,

-If you are pursuing your highest ideal until your death,
+if you are pursuing your highest ideal until your death,

-And you are keeping at the forefront of your attention your death,
+and you are keeping at the forefront of your attention your death,

-Then in all your life you will be refined towards that ideal and direction,
+then in all your life you will be refined towards that ideal and direction,

 and if there is any hope at all after death, surely you will keep going in the direction you were going.

 Reality always reciprocates what you are going towards, and opens up greater dimensions that you were not aware of before in that direction.

 Surely there would be hope in this,
 For you don't want all of those things other than that highest reason.

-That highest reason is always a more authentic and real you, You want it because it represents you, and because you want to be you, yourself.
+That highest reason is always a more authentic and real you,
+You want it because it represents you, and because you want to be you, yourself.

-So look, as the old things are passing away, and the new creation is being birthed -
+So look, as the old things are passing away, and the new creation is being birthed.

 I have been completely incapable of feeling wonderful But I have pursued that direction,
 And wonderfulness has found me.

+---

+There is a great importance of the perspective that comes with putting death at the forefront of your attention.

+The reason is that everything you see now, your relationships, your self, your world, this is all going to pass away this very second.
+It will never return again.
+There is great value in this, there is also greatly painful.
+If you look at right now as though it will never return, you gain an appreciation that this truly is your last moment on earth.
+This is the last breath you will ever take.

+This is a conscious perspective.
+You begin to notice what you didn't before.
+You begin to see choices that you can make right now that you didn't see before.
+This can open you up to remind you of meaning in your life.